mihirrane/fetch-data-engineering-takehome-test/README.md

 6. Bash shell will open.
 Run command<br>
    python main.py

 7. The data will be written to postgres.
-To check, note the container id of postgres container, fetchdocker/data-takehome-postgres
+To check, note the container id of postgres container, <br>
+   fetchdocker/data-takehome-postgres

 8. Run command <br>
    docker exec -it container\_id bash

 9. Login to postgres using command:<br>
    psql -d postgres -U postgres -p 5432 -h localhost -W

    Type password which is given in the provided document

 10. When the credentials are accepted, postgress command shell will open

 11. Type the query -<br>
     select \* from user\_logins;<br>
  	You will see all the rows, 100 in our case

 **Questions asked**